Shop now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-If it is almost time for the next dose, skip the missed dose.
-Do not take two doses at once.
-Maintain a regular schedule to support steady pressure control.
+If a dose is missed, take it when remembered unless it is close to the next dose.
+If it is near the next dose, skip the missed dose and resume the regular schedule.
+Do not double up to make up a missed dose.

 Storage and Travel Basics